desktop/desktop/docs/contributing/upgrading-dependencies.md

 ### How is this dependency used in the project?

-  - Core dependencies like Electron, React and Typescript are critical to Desktop - without these dependencies we'd have a very different end result
+  - Core dependencies like Electron, React and Typescript are critical to Desktop - without these dependencies we'd have a very different product
-  - Application dependencies are other external packages which are used in the application - how can we test they still work as expected?
+  - Application dependencies are other external packages which are needed at runtime - how can we test they still work as expected?
   - Tooling dependencies help to build and verify Desktop works as expected, but aren't shipped to users

-### if we ship a bad update due to updating this dependency, what is the impact to users?
+### If we ship a bad update due to updating a dependency, what is the impact to users?

-  - if a core dependency is broken, it may cause the app to crash, lose the user's work, or require the user to reinstall an old version of Desktop to get back to a usable state
+  - If a core dependency is broken, it may cause the app to crash, lose the user's work, or require the user to reinstall an old version of Desktop to get back to a usable state
-  - an application dependency breaking may affect some user's workflows and their ability to work
+  - An application dependency breaking may affect some user's workflows and their ability to work
-  - broken tooling impacts the developers and their ability to work on the project, and potentially affects shipping builds to users, but otherwise might not be seen
+  - Broken tooling impacts the developers and their ability to work on the project, and potentially affects shipping builds to users, but otherwise might not be seen

 ### Can we leverage automation to verify a change is safe?

-  - Core dependencies need to be tested in a variety of setups due to their complexity, and may still require manual testing in some cases
+  - Core dependencies need to be tested in a variety of setups due to their complexity, and may still require manual testing in some cases even with automated tests in place
   - Application dependencies may be able to be wrapped in tests, to help identify regressions before a change is released to users
   - Tooling dependencies are used heavily as part of continuous integration tests, and any potential problems will be caught early

-## Breakdown of dependencies
+## Grouping dependencies by impact

 With the criteria above, we can group dependencies into these three buckets that help guide when they should be updated.